secureblue/secureblue.dev/content/INSTALL.md

 ### [Secureblue ISO (Desktop)](#iso)
 {: #iso}

 {% include alert.html type='note' content='<b>nvidia-open</b> images are recommended for systems with NVIDIA GPUs Turing or newer (GTX 16XX+, RTX 20XX+).
-Consult <a href="https://nouveau.freedesktop.org/CodeNames.html">this page</a> if you're not sure what family your GPU belongs to.
+Consult <a href="https://nouveau.freedesktop.org/CodeNames.html">this page</a> if you&#39;re not sure what family your GPU belongs to.
 These include the new <a href="https://github.com/NVIDIA/open-gpu-kernel-modules">open kernel modules</a> from NVIDIA, not Nouveau. <b>nvidia</b> images are recommended for systems with NVIDIA GPUs Pascal or older.
 These include the closed kernel modules from NVIDIA.' %}

 <form method="GET">
   <select name="de" id="de" required>